 In contrast to the earlier memorials that mourned dead soldiers, these monuments tended to glorify leaders of the Confederacy like General Robert E. Lee, former President of the Confederacy Jefferson Davisand General “Thomas Stonewall” Jackson.

 “All of those monuments were there to teach values to people,” Elliott says.
 “That’s why they put them in the city squares.
 That’s why they put them in front of state buildings.”
-Many earlier memories had instead been placed in cemeteries.
+Many earlier memorials had instead been placed in cemeteries.

 The values these monuments stood for, he says, included a “glorification of the cause of the Civil War.”